History

 Kings may have ruled countries but Cavaliers ruled kings.
 Now they are taking over families around the world!

 The long nosed toy spaniel went out of fashion during the reign of King William when they brought the pug (their favorite breed) from Holland.
 There may have been some interbreeding between the Pug and the Spaniel and the result was a toy spaniel with a domed head and flat muzzle.
-The dog was called the King Charles Spaniel.
+The dog was called the King Charles Spaniel or "Toy Spaniel".

 In the Victorian era, toy spanels came into the public eye because of the Queen's beloved tri-colored pet named Dash.
 He was not one of the more popular short nosed spaniels, but is recognized in potraits painted of him as being very much like the modern Cavaliers.